DeleMike/2022-zoomcamp/midterm_project/README.md

 As described above, heart disease is one of the leading causes of death in most races, hence the problem we are solving is **identifying/detecting** a potential heart disease inflicted person and help them **prevent** it by getting some key information ranging from their food choices to lifetyle.

-## How to get Started with Model
+## How to get Started Using this Model

-TBA
+TBC